tsutterley/gravity-toolkit/README.md

 #### Disclaimer
 This program is not sponsored or maintained by the Universities Space Research Association (USRA), the Center for Space Research at the University of Texas (UTCSR), the Jet Propulsion Laboratory (JPL), the German Research Centre for Geosciences (GeoForschungsZentrum, GFZ) or NASA.
 It is provided here for your convenience but _with no guarantees whatsoever_.

+#### License
+The content of this project is licensed under the [Creative Commons Attribution 4.0 Attribution license](https://creativecommons.org/licenses/by/4.0/) and the source code is licensed under the [MIT license](LICENSE).